-Thai Court almost certain to rule against PM, force her from office
+Thai court almost certain to rule against PM, force her from office

 Months of protests have undermined Yingluck's government, but she has clung on and the number of protesters has dwindled.

-Tension, however, is rising again as she faces cases in courts criticised by her supporters as politicised.
+Tension, however, is rising again as she faces cases in courts criticized by her supporters as politicized.

 Both her "red shirt" supporters and anti-government protesters plan large rallies in or around Bangkok in coming days.